9QIX/HTB-SOCAnalyst/II. Security Monitoring & SIEM Fundamentals/II. SIEM Visualization Development/I. SIEM Visualization Example 1 - Failed Logon Attempts (All Users).md

 ![Visualization 36](Visualization_36.png)

 Don't forget to click on the "Save" button (the one on the upper-right hand side of the window).

+> Please allow 3-5 minutes for Kibana to become available after spawning the target of the questions below.